iparips/create-or-open-file-obsidian-plugin/README.md

 - Customizable command names for quick access
 - Import and Export of custom command configuration as json files

-## Examples
+## How to configure the plugin

-1. Go to Obsidian > Settings > Community Plugins > Create or Open File
+1. Go to Settings > Community Plugins > Create or Open File
 2. Click on Settings cog icon
 3. Click "Add command" button
 4. Supply configuration below to configure your new command
-5. Once created, the command can be executed by opening Obsidian Command Palette, typing the command name, and pressing Enter.
+5. Once created, the command can be executed by opening Command Palette, typing the command name, and pressing Enter.

-### Example 1: Weekly Shopping List
+### Example 1: Weekly shopping list

 Add configuration below to create a weekly Shopping list command.